tedyapo/image2eagle/README.md

 * Outputs line or rectangle primitives (lines have rounded ends; rectangles are square)
 * Doesn't change your grid after importing!

 image2eagle accepts high-resolution input images and resizes only in the vertical dimension to use the specified linewidth.
 In the horizontal dimension, the output coordinates retain the original image resolution.
-Here, you can see the difference on the same text rendered using 2.5mil lines.
+Here, you can see the difference on the same text rendered using 2.5mil rectangles.
 The top image was produced by image2eagle and the bottom by import-bmp.
 Depending on the board manufacturer, these differences may or may not be visible.
 Tests with OSH Park are in progress.

 ![400 DPI comparison](/docs/400dpi_comparison.png)